ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 ### Multiple regression: the basics
 * [Reaction time in video games](r/rxntime/rxntime.html): modeling numerical outcomes with more than one categorical predictor; dummy variables and interaction terms; analysis of variance.
+* [House prices](r/house/house.html): regression with one numerical and multiple categorical predictors; dummy variables and interactions in simple regression models.

 ## Case studies
 * [Traffic fatalities](r/trafficdeaths/trafficdeaths.html): predictors of state-level traffic fatalities